 Mounting versatility is an important design constraint to consider when purchasing your next underwater green fishing light, because once you make the investment, you want it to last a long time and be capable of being used in a variety of fishing environments.

 5.)
 SOLUTION: YOUR NEXT UNDERWATER GREEN FISHING LIGHT

 Based on what we've presented in this blog post, we are looking for an underwater green fishing light that is designed to attract more fish, conquer the corrosive saltwater environment, has proper electrical protection in place, is user friendly, maintenance free, and has a full range of mounting options.
 If we can tackle all of these key points, we can find a truly great submersible fishing light that is guaranteed to leave you, as the user, with a great experience.

 The information we've shared with you today did not come to us easy, it came through continuous trial and error over the course of 4 years.
-We started with LED underwater lights, transitioned to sodium lights, and then came back to LED and found out how to ultimately design a quality underwater green light that is capable of lasting a long time.
-A properly designed underwater light will truly put more fish in the customers hands.
+We started with LED underwater lights, transitioned to sodium lights, and then came back to LED and we finally found out how to ultimately design a quality underwater green light that is capable of lasting a long, long time.
+The result was an underwater green fishing light that will not only bring about more fish catching opportunities, but is made to last and conquer the harsh saltwater environment.
 We encourage you to check out our underwater green fishing light selection.

 Underwater Green Fishing Lights: Frequently Asked Questions

 1. What type of fish can I expect to attract with fishing lights?